carbon-language/carbon-lang/mlir/docs/Interfaces.md

 }
 ```

+Note: It is strongly encouraged to only use this mechanism if you "own" the
+interface being externally applied.
+This prevents a situation where neither the
+owner of the dialect containing the object nor the owner of the interface are
+aware of an interface implementation, which can lead to duplicate or
+diverging implementations.

 #### Dialect Fallback for OpInterface

 Some dialects have an open ecosystem and don't register all of the possible